Now that you know your bit about Forex, you’re probably itching to start your pip adventures.

 Let’s get to it.

 Brokers, also known as market makers, are a financial intermediary that matches a buyer with a seller and arranges the transaction between the two for a commission paid by the initiator or by both parties..

-Forex brokers make their money from the difference between the buy and the sell price (the spread) and can therefore offer commission free trading.
+Forex brokers make their money from the difference between the buy and the selling price (the spread) and can therefore offer commission-free trading.